snmackay/KeywordGen/README.md

 # KeywordGen
 A keyword generator for academic papers.
-It will compare given keywords to actual most frequent relevant words.
+It will create text files containg both the provided keywords and the most frequently used words within the paper

 Step 1:
 ensure you have Python 3 installed as well as the pip package manager